 By Dr.Venkatesh Tagat, CGM, NABARD and R.Bharath Kumar, AGM, NABARD, Bangalore

 Let us understand the SHG-Bank Linkage Model.
-SHGs are small, cohesive and participative groups of the poor, who pool their thrift regularly and use it to make small interest bearing loans to members and in the process learn the nuances of financial discipline.
-Subsequently they graduate to access bank credit to augment their resources for lending to their members in need of financial assistance for meeting their credit needs.
-Over the years the pooled resources of the SHGs become a sizeable corpus, which complimented by higher volume of bank loan enables them to take up livelihood activities which results in improving their standard of living.
+SHGs are small, cohesive and participative groups of the poor, who pool their thrift regularly and use it to make small interest-bearing loans to members and in the process learn the nuances of financial discipline.
+Subsequently, they graduate to access bank credit to augment their resources for lending to their members in need of financial assistance for meeting their credit needs.
+Over the years the pooled resources of the SHGs become a sizeable corpus, which complemented by a higher volume of bank loan enables them to take up livelihood activities which result in improving their standard of living.

 What has the above model achieved?
 According to the Status of Micro Finance in India 2009-2010 released recently by National Bank for Agriculture and Rural Development (NABARD) there are 69,53,000 SHGs in the country savings linked with banks and 48,51,000 SHGs having loan outstandings as on 31 March 2010.
 The estimated number of families covered under this model is about 970 lakhs.
 The total savings amount of all the SHGs with banks as on 31 March 2010 amounts to Rs.6198.71 crore and the total amount of loans outstanding against SHGs as on 31 March 2010 is Rs.28038.28 crore.
 The SHG-Bank Linkage Model is the largest financial inclusion programme in the world.
 How did it happen?
 What are the merits in this model?
 Let us ponder.